timbroder/django-admin-preview/README.md

 then edit
 app_that_has_ArticleModel/templates/preview/article.html

-whatever is in article.html will be shown inline Access your Article object through {{ object }} in the template
+Whatever is in article.html will be shown inline Access your Article object through {{ object }} in the template